kubil6y/2dphysics/notes/collision_system.md

 - Penalty method
   - Adjust the **acceleration** of colliding objects

+These collision response methods are typically applied **separately**, based on the specific requirements of the simulation or game engine.
+Here’s a bit more on how each might be chosen or combined:

+1. **Projection method**: Often used to correct positions after a collision is detected.
+It simply moves objects apart to prevent overlapping.
+This can be used alone, or in combination with other methods if only positional adjustment is needed without changes to velocity.

+2. **Impulse method**: Adjusts the velocity of objects on collision by calculating and applying an impulse, typically providing a realistic response like bouncing.
+It’s often used in physics simulations where conservation of momentum is important.
+This method is usually applied separately but can be combined with the projection method for better accuracy (position correction + velocity change).

+3. **Penalty method**: Adds a small force over time, effectively increasing acceleration to separate overlapping objects.
+It’s less accurate than impulses but computationally simpler, commonly used in soft-body physics where elasticity is desired.
+This is usually applied on its own or with minor projection adjustments.

+Using **multiple methods simultaneously** is possible but less common since each has a distinct approach to collision resolution.

 ### 1. Projection Method

 Perhaps the simplest and most intuitive method of resolving interpenetrations would be simply separate them out by changing their **positions** in opposite direction along the collision **normal**.
 This is known as **projection method**.